 Before writing a project proposal outline, make sure you consider the following:

 - Identify your target audience, as they are your primary decision-makers.

-- Focus on the type of relationship you are looking to cultivate with them and think of ways to accomplish that.
+- Focus on the type of relationship you’re looking to cultivate with them and think of ways to accomplish this.

-Here are some questions to ask yourself before writing your project proposal:
+Here are some questions to ask yourself before crafting a project proposal:

 - How familiar is your audience with the proposed project scope?
 What do they know?
 (And what don’t they know?)

 - What do they want to hear?
-What would be the best way to communicate your idea so it’s understood easily?
+What would be the best way to communicate your idea so it’s easily understood?

 - Does your proposal need to provide background information and supplemental material on a particular topic?